len-sla/K8s/README.md

 You could  install fluentd in kubernetes as a DaemonSet DaemonSet is a component that runs on each kubernetes node.

-You can configure fluenty using a fluentd configuration file. it's very powerful in terms of processing and reformatting your data fluentd has tons of plugins for different use cases you can define the data sources these are all the applications
+You can configure fluenty using a fluentd configuration file.
+It's very powerful in terms of processing and reformatting your data fluentd has tons of plugins for different use cases you can define the data sources these are all the applications